 Although rolling a ball down bowling lanes is easy, consistently getting a spare or a strike is not.
 Akin to consistently making 3-pointers in basketball is a skill, so are strikes and spares in bowling.

 In addition to physical skills, bowling requires a high level of mental prowess.

 You’ll have to determine based on the lane’s condition, how to line up your shot and calculate how best to send your bowling ball down the lane.

 For that reason, the mental skill needed for bowling is often compared to strategic sports like fencing or baseball.

 There Are Competitive Bowlers

-Another thing that sets the bowling sport apart from fun, purely recreational activities is the competitive element.
-Sports involve team bowling or individual player attempting to win against another.
+Another thing that sets bowling sports apart from fun, purely recreational activities is the competitive element.
+Sports involve team bowling or individual player attempting to win against one another.